 Special counsel for urban solutions, NRDC; adjunct professor, George Washington University School of Law; co-founder, LEED for Neighborhood Development rating system; co-founder, Smart Growth America coalition; author of several books on smart growth and sprawl.

 Attorney, recovering litigator, cyclist, blogger, dreamer.
-Watch for Kaid’s forthcoming book, People Habitat: 25 Ways to Think about Greener Cities.
+Kaid’s latest book is People Habitat: 25 Ways to Think about Greener, Healthier Cities.

 Switchboard is the staff blog of the Natural Resources Defense Council, the nation’s most effective environmental group.
 For more about our work, including in-depth policy documents, action alerts and ways you can contribute, visit NRDC.org.